unknown5000/unknown5000/README.md

 Contacting me:

-⚠️ Will not respond if the message is not development releated.
+⚠️ I Will not respond if the message is not development releated.

 [Reddit](https://www.reddit.com/message/compose?to=unknown5000-dev)